yugr2005/portfolio/index.md

-Welcome to Coding from Scratch, here I'll share my journey into the the exciting world of coding and technology.
+Welcome to Coding from Scratch, I am Yug Patel and here I'll share my journey into the exciting world of coding and technology.
 Join me as I navigate through the basics of programming, explore innovative concepts, and document the challenges of my learning process.
 Let's embark on